 Some security systems are hard-wired, which usually means holes have to be cut into your walls.
 You may not be allowed to do this in your apartment, which means this is a no-go for you.
 Hard-wired systems also work only where they’re installed — they aren’t very portable.
 This means you can’t take them with you when you move, if you’re even allowed to install them in the first place.

 On top of these problems, hard-wired systems are often considered less reliable because burglars could disable the system by cutting wires.
 When it comes to apartment security, we definitely recommend looking into a wireless system for all of the above reasons.
+Check out our picks for the best wireless security systems.

 How big of a system do you actually need?